CONTROL OF ESSEQUIBO AFTER 1750

 The Dutch, since the middle of the eighteenth century, assumed the right to control trade in the upper regions of the Essequibo as well as the Mazaruni and Cuyuni.
 In addition, the British in 1810 made a treaty with the Carib chief, Manarwan, who lived in the upper Essequibo, whereby the Amerindians agreed to submit themselves to British jurisdiction.

-It was equally clear that the Dutch were recognized as having similar rights in the Mazaruni District.
-Spanish Amerindians, coming from the Spanish Missions, asked for the permission of the Dutch Commandeurs to settle in that locality.
-In 1748, when the Spaniards began to attack and kidnap Amerindians in the area near the head-waters of the Cuyuni River, the Spanish Commander was warned by the Dutch Commandeur of Essequibo, Laurens Storm van Gravesande, of the consequences which might ensue from such conduct.
+It was equally clear that the Dutch were recognised as having similar rights in the Mazaruni District.
+Spanish Amerindians, coming from the Spanish Missions, asked for the permission of the Dutch Commanders to settle in that locality.
+In 1748, when the Spaniards began to attack and kidnap Amerindians in the area near the head-waters of the Cuyuni River, the Spanish Commander was warned by the Dutch Commander of Essequibo, Laurens Storm van Gravesande, of the consequences which might ensue from such conduct.
 Gravesande, on this occasion, decided to give permission to the Amerindians to make reprisals.
 When it was reported in 1767 that Spaniards had incited the Akawois against the Caribs in that district, Gravesande forbade the Caribs to injure that tribe, on the ground that they were Dutch subjects.

 In 1833, Amerindians who had migrated from Venezuela settled at a point ten days' journey up the Cuyuni River where they regarded themselves as in British territory, since the "Spanish frontier" at that time was considered as situated at the head of the Mazaruni and Cuyuni Rivers.
-The districts of Amakura and Barima were occupied by Amerindians who also acknowledged the Protectorate and jurisdiction of the Dutch.
+The districts of Amakura and Barima were occupied by Amerindians who also acknowledged the protectorate and jurisdiction of the Dutch.

 The Caribs were the most important tribe of these regions, and trade was carried on between them and the Dutch.
 In 1684 a party of Caribs, who had been expelled from Suriname by the Governor, settled in Barima.
 They allied with the French with whom they acted against both the Dutch and the Spaniards in the war which was fought at that time.
 But this was only temporary, for the Essequibo Dutch made friends with these Caribs by the end of the century.
 The Barima District was from then considered as within the sphere of the Postholder of the Pomeroon.